q-viper/q-viper.github.io/_posts/2020-08-29-gesture-based-visually-writing-system-web-app.md

 I will write a class that will communicate with our existing system and then on every time returns the frames, canvas and detected text to routes.

 ### Before Anything
-Before anything, i am requesting you to view my previous blogs and only then return to this blog.
+Before anything, I am requesting you to view my previous blogs and only then return to this blog.
 Because the blogs below are the earlier version of the codes and concepts.
-I am still using same concepts and also you will be amazed to see how much i have progressed.
+I am still using same concepts and also you will be amazed to see how much I have progressed.
 I am only going to describe what is happening here on very little.
 Hence, if you are new to this project then it is best idea to view them.
 Please view them serially.
 * [Gesture Based Visually Writing System Using OpenCV and Python]({{site.url}}/2020/08/01/gesture-based-visually-writing-system-using-opencv-and-python/)
 * [Gesture Based Visually Writing System: Adding Visual User Interface]({{site.url}}/2020/08/11/gesture-based-visually-writing-system-make-a-visual-user-interface/)
 * [Gesture Based Visually Writing System: Adding Virtual Animationn, New Mode and New VUI]({{site.url}}/2020/08/14/gesture-based-visually-writing-system-adding-virtual-animation-new-mode-and-new-vui/)
 * [Gesture Based Visually Writing System: Add Slider, More Colors and Optimized OOP code]({{site.url}}/2020/08/21/gesture-based-visually-writing-system-add-slider-more-colors-and-optimized-code/)

 ### How Come?
 If you are here, then you either are fed up or curious with my posts on LinkedIn or Twitter about Gesture Based Writing System.
-But however you are here, i am here because of the support people gave me.
+But however you are here, I am here because of the support people gave me.
 Many people have suggesting me to share these blogs on Medium, reditt to get more feedbacks and support.
-But i have very limited amount of cellular data to use hence i publish it on my site then share on LinkedIn and Twitter.
+But I have very limited amount of cellular data to use hence I publish it on my site then share on LinkedIn and Twitter.

 ## Credits
 I want to give credits of this blogs to everyone on [LinkedIn](https://linkedin.com/in/ramkrishna-acharya-91a217183/) who reacted, shared and commented my previous blog and on [Twitter](https://twitter.com/QuassarianViper) also (most of retweets was from bots lol).
 I am very grateful that my [this LinkedIn post about previous version](https://www.linkedin.com/posts/ramkrishna-acharya-91a217183_opencv-computervision-python-activity-6699919193124548608-bJI-) got more than 4k reactions and nearly 60k views.
-I never thought that this will gain so much attention and here i am improving it again.
+I never thought that this will gain so much attention and here I am improving it again.
 Also my friend [Dip](#) keeps asking me about my next work because he always supports me.

 ## Motivation
 I am highly motivated by the support people gave me on [LinkedIn](https://www.linkedin.com/posts/ramkrishna-acharya-91a217183_opencv-computervision-python-activity-6699919193124548608-bJI-).